 If you have an electric UFH system, the most common issue you’re likely to encounter is a damaged or broken underfloor heating mat cable.
 You’ll be able to tell that you have one because that particular area of the floor will be considerably cooler than the rest.

-Repairing underfloor heating cables is reasonably easy with the help of a readily available underfloor heating repair kit.
-Once you’ve bought one of these handy kits, make sure you’ve switched off the heating.
+Luckily, repairing underfloor heating cables is reasonably easy with the help of a readily available underfloor heating repair kit.
+Once you’ve bought one of these handy kits, ensure you’ve switched off the heating.
 Then, remove the flooring in the affected area.

-You would normally connect the earth jumper cable to the metal earth screens and affix the heat shrink tube (or similar, as provided) over the new section.
+Next, you would normally connect the earth jumper cable to the metal earth screens.
+Then affix the heat-shrink tube (or similar, as provided) over the new section.

-Keep in mind that one cable repair kit will fix one damaged section only.
-So, if you have three damaged sections, for instance, you’re going to need three kits to get the whole job done in one go.
+Remember that only one cable repair kit will fix one damaged section.
+So, if you have three damaged sections, for instance, you need three kits to get the whole job done in one go.

 Underfloor heating maintenance tips

-A bit of regular underfloor heating troubleshooting can go a long way towards keeping your underfloor heating system in good working order and prolonging its lifespan.
+Regular underfloor heating troubleshooting can go a long way.
+It keeps your underfloor heating system in good working order and prolongs its lifespan.

 Having said that, here are our top tips:

-Firstly, don’t forget to service your underfloor heating system once a year.
-This will allow for any potential issues to be identified and fixed early on before they can cause any extensive damage that will require costly repairs.
+- Don’t forget to service your underfloor heating system annually: This allows for any potential issues to be identified and fixed early on before they can cause extensive damage that requires costly repairs.

-Secondly, bleed your UFH when necessary.
-Check out our handy guide to find out more about when and how to go about bleeding underfloor heating.
+- Bleed your UFH when necessary: Check out our handy guide to learn more about when and how to bleed underfloor heating.

-Thirdly, be careful when doing construction or repair work so as not to damage your underfloor heating pipes.
+- Be careful when doing construction or repair work: This is to avoid damaging your underfloor heating pipes.

-And if you have to deal with a leak on your wet UFH or a damaged cable on your electric UFH, you’re now well prepared to repair underfloor heating thanks to our guide.
+If you encounter a leak on your wet UFH or a damaged cable on your electric UFH, you’re now well prepared to repair underfloor heating thanks to our guide.